Hyper-VMicrosoftPowershellWindows Server

 High availability refers to the system design approach and associated service implementation that ensures a pre-defined level of operational performance, usually uptime, for a higher than normal period.
 In Hyper-V, HA is typically achieved by implementing failover clustering, which involves grouping multiple servers together to provide continuous availability of services, even if one or more servers fail.

-Recommended For You: Configuring Virtual Machine Networking and VLAN Settings in Hyper-V with PowerShell
+Recommended For You: Recovering a Deleted Virtual Machine in Hyper-V: A PowerShell Guide

 Prerequisites